World-class beaches, vibrant culture, endless adventures

 Newcastle's dining evolution mirrors its economic transformation.
 The city has moved far beyond functional eating to develop a food scene that rivals Australia's major capitals while maintaining the accessibility and community focus that characterises Newcastle life.

-Newcastle offers extensive opportunities for community connection through Newcastle Surf Life Saving Clubs (beach safety training and social activities), Newcastle Cycling Club (group rides and racing), Newcastle Photography Society (photo walks and workshops), and Parkrun Newcastle (free Saturday morning running events).
-Cultural groups include Newcastle Writers Festival Community, Hunter Valley Wine Society, Newcastle Boardgame Society, and Hunter Organic Growers Society.
+Newcastle offers extensive opportunities for community connection through Newcastle Surf Life Saving Clubs (beach safety training and social activities), Newcastle Cycling Club (group rides and racing), Newcastle Photography Society (photo walks and workshops), and Parkrun Newcastle (free Saturday morning running events). cultural groups include Newcastle Writers Festival Community, Hunter Valley Wine Society, Newcastle Boardgame Society, and Hunter Organic Growers Society.

 Newcastle Regional Museum offers family workshops and school holiday programs, Blackbutt Reserve features native animals and BBQ facilities, Speers Point Park provides lakeside playgrounds, and Newcastle Memorial Walk offers family-friendly coastal walking paths.

-image
+Play activities image

-Weekend Adventures from Newcastle
+Weekend adventures from Newcastle

 Blue Mountains (2 hours)